qlik-oss/mira/README.md

 ```

-Note that in Docker Swarm, the label must be set on container level, _outside_ the `deploy:` scope.
-Setting the label in the `deploy:` scope causes the label to be set on the service only, and not on each individual container (task) of the service.
+Note that in Docker Swarm, the labels must be set on container level, _outside_ the `deploy:` scope.
+Setting the labels in the `deploy:` scope causes the labels to be set on the service only, and not on each individual container (task) of the service.
 Only labeling the service will not make Mira discover the engines.

 Labeling outside the `deploy:` scope also has the benefit of that the labeling scheme for _local_ and _swarm_ mode becomes similar.